-Working with the Valley Community Development Corporation, the college provided $220,000 to subsidize the development of four new apartments at 46–48 School Street and $550,000 to subsidize the development of eight new apartments at 96–98 King Street.
+Working with the Valley Community Development Corporation, the college provided $770,000 to subsidize the development of 12 new downtown apartments in two locations.
 Most recently, the college donated $100,000 to Valley CDC to support the construction of 55 units of affordable housing on Pleasant Street in Northampton.

 The college grants employees a paid workday each year to engage in community service, allowing them to use a regular workday to volunteer in a community activity or event in Northampton or the city or town in which they live.
 Many Smith employees are already actively engaged in ongoing community service work, serving on boards and volunteering for local nonprofits.

-Some 74 Smith students worked at 26 nonprofit institutions in the Pioneer Valley in 2016–17, including Mass Audubon at Arcadia, the Pioneer Valley Workers Center and Northampton Arts Council.
-The college spent more than $66,000 to fulfill its commitment to pay 75 percent of the students’ salaries and another $8,000 to pay their full salaries at other qualifying agencies.
-In addition, 89 Smith students worked as reading tutors at nine elementary schools and agencies as part of the America Reads challenge.
-Smith pays their full earnings, at a cost of approximately $57,000.
+Some 77 Smith students worked at 20 nonprofit institutions in the Pioneer Valley in 2018–19, including Historic Northampton, the Center for New Americans and Abundance Farm.
+The college spent more than $102,890 to fulfill its commitment to pay 90 percent of the students’ salaries.
+In addition, 73 Smith students worked as reading tutors at eight elementary schools and agencies as part of the America Reads challenge.
+Smith pays their full earnings, at a cost of approximately $55,782.

-The Campus Police provide protection and services to the college community, its visitors and guests.
+Campus safety provide protection and services to the college community, its visitors and guests.
 The officers are sworn special state police officers and are trained professionals with police powers on campus property.
-Campus police often work with other agencies, particularly the Northampton Police Department and the Hampshire County District Attorney’s Office.
+Campus safety often works with other agencies, particularly the Northampton Police Department and the Hampshire County District Attorney’s Office.
 The department coordinates with the Northampton Fire Department for emergency ambulance service and participates on behalf of the college in the city’s emergency management team.
-The college provides overtime employment at time-and-a-half pay for a significant number of Northampton police officers, particularly during commencement and reunion weekends when, for example, approximately $5,800 is paid for the services of more than two dozen city police officers for traffic control.
+The college provides overtime employment at time-and-a-half pay for a significant number of Northampton police officers, particularly during Commencement and Reunion weekends when, for example, approximately $5,800 is paid for the services of more than two dozen city police officers for traffic control.